Billd Named No. 2 on Forbes' List of America's Best Startup Employers

 contractor lines of credit

-What are the Different Types of Lines of Credit for Contractors?
+What are the Different Types of Lines of Credit for Subontractors?

-A secured line of credit uses a company’s assets as collateral to ensure repayment.
-In secured agreements, the financial institution will hold a lien on any asset the contractor puts up for collateral.
-If the contractor defaults on a payment, the bank can then seize and liquidate the value of the asset.
+A secured bank line of credit uses a company’s assets as collateral to ensure repayment.
+In secured agreements, the financial institution will hold a lien on any asset the subcontractor puts up for collateral.
+If the subcontractor defaults on a payment, the bank can then seize and liquidate the value of the asset.

 Typically, because the financial institution has some form of guarantee, the borrowing limit is higher and the interest rate is lower than unsecured lines of credit.
 It is critical to note that in a secure line of credit, the contractor assumes some risk if they do not pay back their loan.

-What are the Requirements for a Contractor Line of Credit?
+What are the Requirements for a Line of Credit?

-Company Revenue: Lenders like to see businesses that are profitable and large enough to justify the credit line.
-The contractor’s revenue is the presumed method of payback so your annual revenue should justify the size of the line of credit you’re requesting.
+Company Revenue: Lenders like to see businesses that are profitable and large enough to justify the line of credit.
+The subcontractor’s revenue is the presumed method of payback so your annual revenue should justify the size of the line of credit you’re requesting.

 Company History: Banks will look at how long your company has been in business for confidence in longevity.
 Companies younger than 2 years old are higher risk and less likely to get approved without putting up significant collateral.